angrycommiestoner/world-of-angry-gods-planning/Quest Planning/Taking Care of Business - Aspis Consortium Mission.md

 **Skills** Intimidate +12, Stealth +16; **Racial Modifiers** +4 Stealth, +4 Intimidate
 **Languages** Goblin, Common
 **Equipment** *+1 keen horsechopper*, mwk dagger, +1 mithral full plate
 ## Encounter 4: The Treasure Room
 Upon searching the body of Tark-Tark, the party will find a key and a map to a secret tunnel beneath Tark-Tark’s stone throne.
 Upon entering, they will find much of the stolen treasure they were sent to find, however, upon doing a final count and comparing to the list of stolen goods they were given by the Aspis Consortium, one book is missing.
 Since the party was not given a list of specific books, they have no way to determine which one, but upon reporting this news to their Aspis Consortium benefactor, the merchant will show obvious consternation, with a DC 22 Sense Motive check revealing that the consortium member was *expecting* that outcome.
 The party will be thanked and rewarded with 5% of the gold value of the recovered goods (1,000 GP to be split among the party), plus ten fame with the Aspis Consortium (i.e. local Cheliax fame).

 ## Narrative & Future Connections
 The book that is missing is a spellbook known as *“The Rites of Phantasmagorios”*, which was being secretly transported by this caravan to a Conference Z Agent in Egorian.
 The Adrius family’s knowledge of Conference Z is precisely why Marcille LaFey Adrius is the party’s benefactor, and the reason why this operation is being kept so quiet.
 One of the rituals contained within *”The Rites”* could be used, in conjunction with the blood of Her Infernal Majestrix, Queen Abrogail II of the Thrice-Damned House of Thrune, to bind or even utterly unmake Asmodeus.

 That at the conclusion of this clandestine quest, such a book is *missing* is, by the Aspis Consortium’s reckoning, an *unrivaled problem*.
 All Conference Z Agents will be reassigned immediately to the retrieval of *”The Rites”* and though House Adrius and the Consortium won’t reveal their secrets to *outside help*, they *will* begin hiring more and more of said outside help as their desperation to find the stolen spellbook grows.

-Future plans for quests revolving around the Aspis Consortium currently include: Investigating and destroying a necromancer’s cult in rural cheliax, as Consortium agents hear rumors that the necromancer is making scandalous claims about Her Majestrix, Abrogail II, and that his unholy power from secret Infernal texts “revealed to him by Asmodeus Himself”, and demonstrating power consistent with the lesser rituals of *”The Rites of Phantasmagorios”*; serving as Marcille LaFey Adrius’ personal bodyguards as she investigates leads in Egorian; and, eventually, stopping a plot by a Mephistophelean anti-paladin to kidnap and assassinate Her Infernal Majestrix.
+Future plans for quests revolving around the Aspis Consortium currently include: Investigating and destroying a necromancer’s cult in rural cheliax, as Consortium agents hear rumors that the necromancer is making scandalous claims about Her Majestrix, Abrogail II, and that his unholy power from secret Infernal texts “revealed to him by Asmodeus Himself”, and demonstrating power consistent with the lesser rituals of *”The Rites of Phantasmagorios”*; serving as Marcille LaFey Adrius’ personal bodyguards as she investigates leads in Egorian; and, eventually, stopping a plot by a Mephistophelean anti-paladin to kidnap and assassinate Her Infernal Majestrix, attempting to unmake Asmodeus as a penultimate gift to his god, the archdevil Mephistopheles.

+If the players discover [[#Encounter 2 A Lost Child?|Sasche]] in their travels, she will implore them not to simply slaughter her tribe, but even if the party manages only to kill Tark-Tark, they will not welcome her back.
+Regardless of the outcome, Sasche will follow the party back to Ostenso without saying a word, and they will be able to hear her quietly crying at night.
+If the party is successfully able to kill less than half of the goblins in the final encounter, upon reaching Ostenso, she will begin trying to talk with the party and act as if everything is fine.
+A DC 16 Diplomacy check will allow her to break down at last, expressing her grief and gratitude to the players.
+If any players offer to take her in, she will accept, effectively becoming a RP-only NPC follower under their limited control.
+Sasche will also have future questlines attached to her emotional and personal development and how that reflects the PC that takes her in, as well as around finding her “real” (hag) mother and defining her own place in the world.